aws-samples/aws-reinvent2018-keeping-secrets/README.md

 Here are the main points of the architecture:

 - The web server includes is an Amazon Linux2 EC2 instance running Apache and WordPress.
-- TLS/SSL offloading is handled via the Apache integration to CloudHSM.
+- TLS/SSL offloading is handled via the Apache integration to AWS CloudHSM.
 - WordPress is installed on a volume encrypted by AWS KMS.
 - The backend database is an Amazon RDS MariaDB instance.
 - AWS Secrets Manager is used to rotate the password for the MariaDB database.